plukacs/lab-governance/README.md

 Accountibility:
 - Decide about non-human insurance plans.

-### Evangelist - Petak
-Purpose: Unspecified.
-Accountibility: Networking.
-Perticipating at events.
-Representing the organization in any public manner.
-Keeping good relation with the press and public figures.
-Building a trustwothy brand.

 ### Finances - Virag
 Purpose: Unspecified.
 Accountibility: Working with the accountant.
 Managing all financial issues.